JoshxWill/JoshxWill/README.md

 - 👋 Hi, I’m @JoshxWill
-- 👀 I’m interested in gaining the skills needed for a software developer role.
+- 👀 I’m interested in gaining the skills needed for a Software Engineering role.
 - 🌱 I’m currently learning software development (Java) at Western Governors University.
 - 👥 I’m looking to collaborate on any project that give me experience in software development.
 - 📫 How to reach me jxwilliams30@gmail.com